cnosmn/Clustering-project/README.md

 jupyter notebook
 ```

-2. Open the `az_gelişmiş ülke_seçimi.ipynb` file in the Jupyter interface
+2. Open the `underdeveloped_country_selection.ipynb` file in the Jupyter interface

 3. Run cells sequentially to:
    - Load and clean the dataset